Athletics at the 1992 Summer Olympics – Men's 200 metres: Competition format

 The competition used the four round format introduced in 1920: heats, quarterfinals, semifinals, and a final.
 The "fastest loser" system introduced in 1960 was used in the heats and quarterfinals.

 There were 11 heats of 7 or 8 runners each, with the top 3 men in each advancing to the quarterfinals along with the next 7 fastest overall.
 The quarterfinals consisted of 5 heats of 8 athletes each; the 3 fastest men in each heat and the next fastest overall advanced to the semifinals.
 There were 2 semifinals, each with 8 runners.
 The top 4 athletes in each semifinal advanced.
 The final had 8 runners.
 The races were run on a 400 metre track.

 Records

 These were the standing world and Olympic records (in seconds) prior to the 1992 Summer Olympics.

-Michael Marsh set a new Olympic and American record with 19.73 seconds in his semi-final.
+Michael Marsh set a new Olympic and North American record with 19.73 seconds in his semi-final.
+It was also a sea-level record.